Diabetes: start your consultation

 However, for many people with type 2 diabetes, lifestyle changes will not be enough to help control the condition in the long-term.
 In these cases, medication will be required, usually in the form of tablets.

-A group of medications called biguanides are commonly prescribed for type 2 diabetes, of which metformin is one.
+A group of medications called biguanides, such as metformin, are commonly prescribed for type 2 diabetes.
 Other medications include sulphonylureas, glitazones, prandial glucose regulators, DPP-4 inhibitors and alpha-glucosidase inhibitors.
 Varieties of these are available to buy at HealthExpress.

 If you are not suitable for these medications or you have found little success with oral tablets, there are also non-insulin injections available to help control blood sugar levels.
 These are known as GLP-1 (glucagon-like-peptide-1) receptor agonists and they come in the format of pre-filled pens, similar to insulin pens.

 Managing type 2 diabetes is essential to prevent long-term damage to your health.
 Diabetes can be effectively managed by using one of our available treatments, which are all approved by the Medicines and Healthcare products Regulatory Agency (MHRA) and are clinically proven to effectively treat type 2 diabetes.

 Other tablets currently available include:

 We also offer an injection treatment known as Ozempic which you inject into yourself once weekly.